 This module will introduce you to the key concepts in soft condensed matter physics with a focus on the dynamic, structural and kinematic properties of materials falling into this category.
 You’ll also cover the phenomenology of phase transitions.
 You’ll have two hours per week of lectures studying this module.

 In this module you’ll develop your knowledge of quantum theory with a focus on how quantum systems evolve over time.
 You’ll enhance your knowledge of mathematical formalism of quantum mechanics as well as introducing important physical models and calculation techniques.
 You’ll cover the dynamics of operators and wavefunctions which can be applied to time-dependent problems.
 These ideas will then be used to explore some of the quantum dynamical properties of the harmonic oscillator and the two-level system.
-You’ll have two hours of lectures per week plus two ninety-minute workshops studying this module.
+You’ll have two hours of lectures per week plus two 90-minute workshops studying this module.

 Atoms, Photons and Fundamental Particles